bluxmit/alnoda-workspaces/README.md

 convenient work, such as File Browser to easily exchange files and folders with workspace, Cronicle - advanced job scheduler with great UI, MkDocs for documentation of the workspace and projects.
 This workspace includes all the features of the *Ubuntu-workspace*.

-3. [`Workspace-in-docker`](./workspaces/workspace-in-docker/README.md) - has all the featuures of the *Base-Workspace*, and in addition - a powerful browser-based version of Visual Studio Code.
+3. [`Workspace-in-docker`](./workspaces/workspace-in-docker/README.md) - has all the features of the *Base-Workspace*, and in addition - a powerful browser-based version of Visual Studio Code.
 This workspace allows complete isolation of many IT-related projects, such as software development, devops, QA, data analysis, data engineering, data science and other.
 Workspace can be used as local development environment, as well as remote, when started on the cloud server, and can be secured with password.
 Workspace-in-docker allows to completely isolate and switch easily between projects that involve multiple programming languages, different clouds, k8s clusters and have system dependencies.
 Withou this workspace swithing between such complex environments would require multiple actions and can be tedious work.
-Workspace-in-docker is great for collaborative work, can be easily shared, moved to any cloud server, backed up, has versions and can be easily extended and customised.
+Workspace-in-docker is great for collaborative work, can be easily shared, moved to any cloud server, backed up, has versions and can be easily extended and customized.
 Can be used as build, test or even runtime environment.

 ## Why dev environmet in docker